faiz-ansari09/DailyScope/README.md

 ## 🚀 Features

-- 🔍 Browse top headlines by category or country
+- 🔍 Browse top headlines by category or country.
-- 📰 Real-time news updates
+- 📰 Real-time news updates.
-- 🌐 Source filtering
+- 🌐 Source filtering.
-- 🎨 Responsive and modern UI
+- 🎨 Responsive and modern UI.
-- ⚡ Fast and lightweight
+- ⚡ Fast and lightweight.

 ---